wmcadigital/wmn-design-system/doc/contributing/application-architecture.md

   Source files.
 See [README.md](../../src/README.md) in the src directory for details.

+  - `wmnds/`

+    This is where the core library of all components/patterns are built using nunjucks for the WMN Design System.
+These are then referenced by the Design System Website to show examples to other collaborators.

     - `assets/`

       App-specific assets.

-    - `config/`

-      Browserconfig and webmanifest configs for the WMN Design System.

       - `img/`

         Images that are used in components or the design system.

-    - `vendor/`

-      Contains any CSS/Sass and JS files for third-party vendors which is used in WMN components.

-      - `css/`
+      - `sass/`

-      Any CSS that is from a vendor should be placed in here and then referenced in `src/assets/sass/wmnds.scss`
+        Any core SASS/SCSS that is used for styling components/patterns etc. should be placed in here and then referenced in `src/wmnds/assets/sass/wmnds.scss`.
+Note: Anything referenced will appear in the live build.

-      - `js/`

-        Any javascript files located in here will be concatenated and compiled into `build/js/wmnds-vendor.min.js` via the [javascript build task](tasks.md#markdown-header-141-scripts-javascript).

-    -   `views/`

-        Various html, sass and js files for generation of components and styleguide.

         - `components/`

           Examples of components usage in various contexts.
+See [README.md](../../src/components/README.md) in the components directory for more details.
+You can access these examples from [WMN Design System components](http://localhost:3000/components/).

+        - `patterns/`

-See [README.md](../../src/views/components/README.md) in the components directory for more details.
-You can access these examples from the home page of the [WMN Design System](http://localhost:3000).
+          Examples of pattern usage in various contexts.
+See [README.md](../../src/components/README.md) in the components directory for more details.
+You can access these examples from [WMN Design System patterns](http://localhost:3000/patterns/).

     - `www/`

       Anything that is specific for the [WMN Design System website](http://localhost:3000) goes in this folder.
 It also contains generic layout templates used to render preview and content pages.

+      - `assets/`

+        Design System website-specific assets.

+        - `config/`

+          Browserconfig and webmanifest configs for the WMN Design System website.

+        - `js/`

+          Any javascript files located in here will be concatenated and compiled into `build/js/wmnds-vendor.min.js` via the [javascript build task](tasks.md#markdown-header-141-scripts-javascript).

 - `build/` **contains auto-generated files**